Working as a professional interior designer for many decades, I've been involved in design-and-build residential building projects.

 There are different billing methods employed by a certified interior designer to charge clients for services rendered.

-During the initial interview with a prospective client, a certified interior designer must give the various options available.
+During the initial interview, an interior designer must explain any options available to the prospective client.
 This will help a client decide on which mode of payments will be preferable to them.